 Race t-shirts to first 500 registered.

 We will be accepting donations for Cassidy using PayPal through September (You don’t need a PayPal account.
 Donations can also be made through Lightbox Registration.)
-While all of the funds raised through this year’s race will be donated to Cassidy, Cassidy, in-turn, intends to donate a portion of the proceeds from this year’s race to her friend Jace, a local boy, who also has TCS.
-The two first met when Cassidy was just weeks old.
-Jace will be undergoing jaw distraction surgery in the upcoming year and recently had a procedure done to anchor his hearing aid to his skull.
-This is a recent photo of Cassidy and Jace.
+While all of the funds raised through this year’s race will be donated to Cassidy, Cassidy’s family, in-turn, will be donating a portion of the proceeds from this year’s race to other children born with Treacher-Collins Syndrome.
+This is a recent photo of Cassidy and her friend Jace.

 9/16/2015 – Governor Proclaims September 26th 2015 Treacher-Collins Syndrome Awareness Day!
 The official Commonwealth of Massachusetts Proclamation can be read by clicking here.